 - Canola oil

-- In a small bowl, add salt, cinnamon, cayenne and cumin and mix to combine.
+- In a small bowl, add cinnamon, cayenne, cumin salt and mix to combine.
 Set aside.

 - In a large saucepan over high heat, heat 6 cups of water to boiling.
 Add pecans and bring back to a boil.
 Cook for 1 minute.
 Drain and rinse under running hot water.
 Drain completely.